 GPS systems have been around for many years.
 While the technology has advanced considerably, the mounts that are provided by the manufacturer have stayed the same.
-To this day, when you open your brand new GPS box, you will meet your new mount which will typically be a small suction cup similar to what you can purchased for a few dollars online.
+To this day, when you open your brand new GPS box, you will meet your new GPS car mount which will typically be a small suction cup similar to what you see being used in the photo.
 The issue with these mounts is that you can use them in one place which is the windshield.
 The second issue is that, well, what if you wanted to mount your GPS somewhere other than the windshield?
 This article will help you to choose the right GPS car mount for your car.
-If you are interested in an article about mounting on your motorcycle, read the articles we wrote on this topic.
-You can view them here and here.

 Suction Cup Mounts: Since the manufacturers provide a suction cup mount in the box with your GPS, it should be no surprise that the most popular location to mount a GPS is the windshield.
 If you need to replace your suction mount, look at some better made suction mounts, specifically one that has a suction cup diameter of at least 3 inches across.
 However, before you spend any money on a new suction cup mount, read our tutorial on how to fix a failing suction cup to see if the problem can be addressed without buying a new one.
 Also, be sure that your state allows mounts on your windshield.
 We have written previously about the states that have an issue with windshield mounts.